omnimrt/telegram-bot/README.md

 ```

 ### Voting
-1. Type `/vote` to see all available films
+1. Type `/vote` to see all available films for the current round
-2. Tap "👁️ Seen" or "❌ Not Seen" for each film
+2. Choose ONE film and tap "👁️ Seen" or "❌ Not Seen"
-3. The bot will confirm your vote and update the interface
+3. The bot will send a confirmation via private message (DM)
+4. You can only vote once per round

+### Round Management
+- `/newround <name>` - Create a new voting round (Admin only)
+- Users can vote again when a new round is created

 ### Viewing Results
-- `/results` - See all films with scores
+- `/results` - See all films with scores for current round
-- `/winner` - See the top-scoring film
+- `/winner` - See the top-scoring film for current round

 ## File Structure